BhuwanChandra/Shopping-website/README.md

-# This is a online Shoe shopping store
+# This is an online Shoe store

 ## This website is build with HTML, CSS, Bootstrap, jQuery, Javascript.